 - Brought Down to Normal: Due to events near the beginning of the fic, Orihime loses access to her Shun Shun Rikka abilities, and it's said that it will take at least several months before she returns to her full power.
 According to the author's notes, this was done partially to serve as a Drama-Preserving Handicap: "I wanted to take away Tite Kubo's little get-out-of-death-free card."

-- Casual Danger Dialogue: Ichigo, his hollow and Yamamoto discuss whether or not it's possible to bind two zapakuto to a shinigami at once.
-All while Tensa Zangetsu and Muramasa try to kill each other about 20 feet away.
+- Casual Danger Dialogue: Ichigo, his hollow, and Yamamoto discuss whether or not it's possible to bind two zapakuto to a shinigami at once.
+Meanwhile, Tensa Zangetsu and Muramasa try to kill each other about 20 feet away.

 - Chronic Hero Syndrome: Ichigo as usual.
 While thankful for it, it irks Yamamoto and Soi Fon to no end.